Irene Uchida: Career

 Dr. Uchida published more than 95 scientific papers and received numerous awards for her research including Woman of the Century 1867-1967 for Manitoba and the Order of Canada in 1993.

 Death

-After suffering from dementia for over a decade, Irene died in a nursing home in Toronto on July 30, 2013, at the age of 96.
+After suffering from Alzheimer's disease for over a decade, Irene died in a nursing home in Toronto on July 30, 2013, at the age of 96.
+She left us many wonderful discoveries.